mlool/workday-calendar-extension/README.md

 4. The orange mark is the newly added section, verify for conflicts
 5. Click add section to add it to the table
 6. Click clear to clear calendar completely

+## Collaborators
+Join the discord channel: https://discord.gg/cx93fAJUJf

+We have channels for feature requests, bug reports, announcements, and more!

+You may also submit feature requests or bug reports by opening a GitHub issue, as long as there are no duplicates.

+## Feature Request
+Feel free to create issues for any feature request you want to see, just make sure there's no duplicates

+## Building manually for Chrome

+1. Clone the repo
+2. Run `yarn install` and then `yarn run build` in the root directory
+3. Go to `chrome://extensions/`
+4. Change Chrome to Developer mode on the top right
+5. Click `load unpacked` to the top left
+6. Select the downloaded `build` folder
+7. The tool should now appear in your extension menu in chrome

+## Building manually for Firefox

+1. Clone the repo
+2. Run `yarn install` and then `yarn run build` in the root directory
+3. Replace `manifest.json` with the Firefox-compatible version: `cp firefox-manifest.json build/manifest.json`
+4. Open Firefox and go to `about:debugging`
+5. Select `This Firefox` in the top left
+6. Select `Load Temporary Add-on`
+7. Upload `build/manifest.json`